 Hey I'm Luke!
-For GameFeatured's first interview I spoke with Andreas Zecher about the careful marketing planning process of their game Future Unfolding.
+For GameFeatured's first interview I spoke with Andreas Zecher of Spaces of Play about the careful marketing planning process of their game Future Unfolding.
 They spent the majority of their marketing budget on alternative forms of promotion, read more below to see how that worked out for them and their game's success.

 Who Are You?

 Our studio Spaces of Play is based in Berlin, Germany.
 Our small team consists of Mattias Ljungström, Marek Plichta and Andreas Zecher.
 We initially met in a design school in Potsdam.
 Future Unfolding is our fourth project and our biggest and most ambitious one so far.

 Future Unfolding is an action adventure that is all about exploration.
 It is set in a surreal, dream-like world that you’ll need to carefully observe and explore to learn its rules and secrets.
 For this game we developed our own tools and framework to create a very specific art style.
 The world is rendered from a birds-eye perspective with long shadows that create a sense of depth.
 Everything in the game reacts to your touch, making the world feel very alive.
 The world itself is hand-designed, but we’re using procedural generation to add variation to each player’s incarnation of the world.
 Each player will have a different experience playing the game.

 How did you come up with the idea/concept for this game?

 We wanted to make a game that lets players discover everything for themselves, including the things they can do in the game, the objects and creatures they can interact with.
 Many modern games rely on tutorials that undermine any sense of discovery.
 We tried to see how long we can go without explaining anything at all to players.

 How long did it take to build?
 What was that process like?